 Differentiating iBuyer Companies in the Triangle – iBuyer – you may not be familiar with the term, but you’ve undoubtedly heard of them or seen their signs in front of houses around the Triangle.

-I went in-depth about what iBuyers do in my last blog (read it here), but today I’m going to be diving into the differences between types of iBuyers and important factors to keep in mind if you’re considering selling your home to an iBuyer.
+I went in-depth about what iBuyers do in my last blog (read part 1 here), but today I’m going to be diving into the differences between types of iBuyers and important factors to keep in mind if you’re considering selling your home to an iBuyer.

 Work with a Trusted Real Estate Professional